mercredi 31 décembre 2008

 Nokia N95 8GB - First Impressions

+So, now the N82 has been returned, I've had to look across the market to see what phone I should get next.
+Normally, I go back to the N73, but I'm finding that is now becoming just that bit old now, despite being one of the best NSeries phones, ever.
 So, not wanting the N73 again, I've looked to see what took my fancy.
 There's not a lot on the market right now, really.
 The new NSeries, N78 and N96 are still a while off, and really anything other than a smartphone just doesn't cut it.
 I considered the Sony Ericsson W960, and also the Nokia E51, but ultimately decided on the N95 8GB.
-I've owned the N95 a couple of times in the past, but this is the first time I've owned the 8GB version.
+I've owned the N95 a couple of times in the past, but this is...

 mercredi 13 février 2008